 Where to stay:

 Villa Lima is settled on a hill looking out over Au Cap beach which is beautiful to look at from your room or balcony.
 The villa is brand new have a washing machine, wifi, bbq 2 bedrooms, and a kitchen.
-We booked here 3 nights and travel to another place.
+We booked here for 3 nights and traveled to another place.
 But I think Villa Lima gives the most value but you need a car and be careful as it is very steep driving up the hill.
 The host was very nice and friendly and give you wonderful tips for restaurants and beaches nearby

 Shanaz Beachside Retreat is another great place and it's right on the beach, we found it only a bit overpriced if you compare it with villa limma or self-catering at La Digue.
 It has also a washing mache, kitchen, wifi, living room, and balcony but much older stuff inside

 Savoy Seychelles Resort & Spa where we stayed a few years ago, is a big hotel with a huge pool, and at night there is a night market by the beach with lots of food.
 The only thing here we didn't like was the staff they were extremely rude and lazy

 Le Duc Praslin is probably the best hotel at Praslin but it has a price.
 It's right on the Anse Volbert beach and has 3 restaurants.
 It has an older part in the tropical garden and a brand new building by the beach with huge rooms looking out over the ocean and the pool.
 We stayed here 3 nights and was included breakfast and dinner which was of great quality and some of the best food we had on the Island